CielZ001/NLP-Analysis-for-Students-Posts/README.md

 The .py in Token Classification is an example of using existing models to do higher level analysis.

 I have also explored other ways of NLP analysis like sentiment analysis, topic modeling, summarizing and so on.
+The analyzing process is similar as token classification.

 Also exploring using popular models like GPT.